 The electrophysiological activity data analyzed is respective to an experiment that involved anesthetic induction in a non-human primate subject of the species \textit{Macaca fuscata}.
-The data recording technique adopted was the MDR-ECoG, which is considered to be one of the most advanced technologies available.
-This technique provided a large coverage of the cortical surface and offered concomitant high spatial ($5\, mm$) and high temporal resolution ($1 \, KHz$).
-The animal subject had an array of 128 ECoG electrodes chronically implanted at the subdural space covering the lateral cortical surface of the right brain hemisphere, some electrodes were also implanted at frontal and occipital medial walls.
+The data recording technique adopted was the MDR-ECoG, which is considered one of the most advanced technologies available.
+This technique provided extensive coverage of the cortical surface and offered concomitant high spatial ($5\, mm$) and high temporal resolution ($1 \, KHz$).
+The animal subject had an array of 128 ECoG electrodes chronically implanted in the subdural space covering the lateral cortical surface of the right brain hemisphere as well as some electrodes at the frontal and occipital medial walls.

 In the experiment, the macaque was blindfolded and restrained in an appropriate chair.
 Neural activity was recorded for approximately 10 minutes under these conditions.
-After that, a cocktail of Ketamine and Medetomidine was administered for the induction of general anesthesia; thereafter neural activity continued to be monitored for the next 25 minutes.
+After that, a cocktail of Ketamine and Medetomidine was administered for the induction of general anesthesia; after that, neural activity continued to be monitored for the next 25 minutes.